Ahdhn/MeshImp/README.md

 		      Input         				     	      Output
 ```

-The results as presented in the paper in Table 2, Table 3, Table 5 are included as well under `/data`.
+The results as presented in the paper in Table 2, Table 3, Table 5 can be found under `/data`.